-Foreign securities are primarily denominated in foreign currencies.
-Along with the risks normally associated with domestic securities of the same type, foreign securities are subject to currency risks and risks of foreign investing.
+While the Fund typically invests in U.S. dollar-denominated foreign securities, and primarily hedges all currency risk back to the U.S. dollar, the Fund may also invest in foreign securities that are denominated in foreign currencies Along with the risks normally associated with domestic securities of the same type, foreign securities are subject to currency risks and risks of foreign investing.
 Trading in certain foreign markets is also subject to liquidity risks.